opnsense/tools/README.md

     # make boot-<image>

-Please note that the system does not have working networking after bootup and login is only possible via the Nano and Serial images.
+Please note that login is only possible via the Nano and Serial images.

 Generating a make.conf for use in running OPNsense
 --------------------------------------------------